I did core exercises at home every day for 2 weeks - and they did more than make my abs stronger

 3. Core exercises can reduce back pain

 According to Harvard University, having a strong, flexible core is the bedrock of healthy movement.
-By strengthening the muscles that support your spine and abdomen and doing core exercises at home, you are better able to twist, bend and stretch without pain or injury.
+Strengthening the muscles that support your spine and abdomen and doing core exercises at home means you can twist, bend and stretch without pain or injury.

 After two weeks of daily core exercises, I did notice that lower back pain niggles were fewer and further between and there is a growing body of evidence to support the effectiveness of core exercises in alleviating back pain.
 For example, in one study by Sun Yat-sen University, women over 60 who suffered from lower back pain were placed into two groups - one receiving conventional physiotherapy and the other receiving physiotherapy alongside a core stability workout.